AlexeyGorovoy/payday_coding_challenge/README.md

 **A**: First of all, I'd like to point out that the task asks to provide the full architecture for the MVP app, backed up by a demo project demonstrating the selected approach.
 I do not think that this is feasible to do in the given timeframe of two days, therefore I needed to set my priorities and make some sacrifices.

 From this perspective, I believe that I managed to implement a solid barebones demo app.
 It can be used to start an MVP app development and has all that is needed to grow it further to a production-ready app.
+I have also included an example of unit tests (DateUtilsTest.kt) - date utils I use were writed using the TDD approach.

 Among the features that I'd suggest for an MVP app (in no particular order) would be:
  - a lock screen with PIN-code and/or biometric (fingerprint) protection;
  - I'm not a UI/UX designer, therefore the app definitely needs major improvements in these areas;
  - I expect the real app would be using the bank's own design guidebook and colors;
  - the currently used cleartext server communication protocol is certainly not suitable for the banking app;
+ - I believe extensive unit and integration testing is a must-have for a banking app;
  - better filtering/grouping capabilities for transactions list;
  - redesign the dashboard to achieve "at a glance" look and feel;
  - ability to add (and maybe order) bank cards and accounts;